 Once you’ve decided on a few schools that have your major, it’s time to look further into each program.
 What are the pros and cons of each?
 What are the career rates after graduation from each school?
 Do the programs include the courses you need for your intended career?
 What are the opinions of alumni who have received degrees in that major?

 However, ensure you’re looking beyond the major at well.
 It shouldn’t be the sole reason you attend the school.
 How else does it shape up?
-Compare each school to your needs, wants, and each other.
+Choose a college by comparing each school to your needs, wants, and each other.
 How does this college rank when compared to others, either on your current list or off?

 Start To Rule Out Schools

 Sadly, it may be a fact that your dream school doesn’t have your intended major or an ideal program for your future career.
-Once you’ve explored the pros and cons of each college or university, it’s time to start ruling out schools and deciding which you will want to apply to.
+Once you’ve explored the pros and cons of each college or university, it’s time to narrow down your schools and deciding which you will want to apply to.